epfl-dcsl/miralis-sosp25-artifact/README.md

 > Hardware requirements:
 > - Required: 20 GB available storage and 16GB RAM to test with QEMU
-> - Optional: a compatible RISC-V board to test on hardware
+> - Optional: a compatible RISC-V board to test on hardware, 64GB RAM for full formal verification

 ## Miralis